19hours/sg-statutes/Acts/Women’s Charter.md

 (a) an order for the payment of a monthly allowance made or deemed to be made by a court under Part VIII;

-(b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or for the benefit of any child under Part X;
+(b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or former wife or an incapacitated husband or incapacitated former husband, or by way of maintenance for the benefit of any child, under Part X;

+[Act 7 of 2016 wef 01/07/2016]

 (c) an order for maintenance made by the Syariah Court under the Administration of Muslim Law Act (Cap.
 3); or